David Button: West Bromwich Albion

 After relegation from the Premier League in the previous season, West Brom opened the Championship season on 6 August with an away fixture against Bournemouth where Button was preferred over Sam Johnstone playing in the 2–2 draw.
 After Sam Johnstone was sent off after the final whistle in the 1–1 home draw against Cardiff City on 2 January 2022, Button won some game time and played in several consecutive matches.
 This included a 2–1 home loss to his previous club Brighton in the FA Cup third round on 8 January.
 Button kept his place in goal after Johnstone's suspension was over with head coach Valerien Ismael keeping the first choice keeper out due to an internal issue.
 New manager Steve Bruce admitted in April that it was likely that Sam Johnstone would leave on the expiry of his contract, with Button playing West Brom's five remaining matches of the season with Johnstone absent from the squad.
-In the 4–0 home victory over already relegated and his former loan club Barnsley on the last game of the season, Button assisted Adam Reach's goal with a long range pass with West Brom sealing 10th place.
+In the 4–0 home victory over already relegated and his former loan club Barnsley in the last game of the season, Button assisted Adam Reach's goal with a long range pass with West Brom sealing 10th place.

+Reading

+On 8 August 2023, Button's contract with West Brom was terminated by mutual consent.
+The following day, he signed a two-year contract with League One club Reading.
+On 16 May 2025, Reading announced that Button would leave the club when his contract expired on 30 June 2025.

+Ipswich Town

+On 4 July 2025, Ipswich Town announced the signing of Button to a one-year contract.